NSF Graduate Research Fellow

 226 Tucker Hall

 University of Missouri

 My research interests broadly encompass several aspects of population genetics, ecology, ethology, conservation, and habitat management.
 My work is heavily influenced by computer programming and software and I frequently utilize Geographic Information Systems (GIS), Python programming language, R-Software Packages, QIIME, and overall population modeling in my research.

-For my dissertation research, I am studying the conservation genetics of the Asian Elephant (Elephas maximus) using molecular scatology to determine connectivity between the heavily fragmented populations in Southeast Asia.
-The first part of my dissertation evaluated the overall range wide genetic diversity of the species by accumulating data from published studies.
-The next part is developing the methodology to obtain genomic quality DNA from dung samples.
-Lastly, I will use these new methods to determine fine scale population structure across southeast Asia including Lao PDR, Cambodia, and Myanmar.
+For my dissertation research, I am studying the conservation genetics of the Asian Elephant (Elephas maximus) using molecular scatology to determine connectivity between the heavily fragmented populations in Southeast Asia; primarily in Laos.
+The first part of my dissertation evaluated the overall range wide genetic diversity and historic habitat models of the species by accumulating data from published studies.
+I also am conducting research on the effects of habitat transformation on a large multi-population scale.
+Lastly, I have been working on developing the methodology to obtain genomic quality DNA from dung samples.
 The overall objective of my research is to aid in Asian elephant conservation and management, reduce poaching for the illegal ivory trade, and combat human/elephant conflict zones.

 Check out the News page for the most up to date news about all our lab members!